ndemou/Out-PingStats/README.md

 ## What is it?

-Out-PingStats displays nice, detailed and easy to understand graphs that help you assess the short and long-term quality of your uplink to the internet or your connection to a specific host.
+Out-PingStats is a program that displays detailed and easy-to-understand graphs to help you assess the short- and long-term quality of your internet uplink or connection to a specific host.
+You can use it without leaving your PowerShell terminal.
-Oh! and all that without
-leaving your PowerShell terminal 🙂

 ![image](https://user-images.githubusercontent.com/4411400/208316162-c115a6c9-eca6-49d6-94d8-b90c9b6f2628.png)